-For the last fifteen years or so, in collaboration with both Gary Struhl at the HHMI, Columbia University, NY and José Casal in Cambridge, we have been investigating the development of the adult abdomen of Drosophila.
-The abdomen has some special advantages for the experimentalist and our aim is to use the abdomen to understand the design and construction of epidermal patterns, particularly planar cell polarity and cell affinity, properties that remain largely mysterious.
+For the last twenty years or so, in collaboration with José Casal in Cambridge, Gary Struhl at the HHMI, Columbia University, NY and David Strutt in Sheffield, we have been investigating the development of the larval and adult abdomen.
+The abdomen has some special advantages for the experimentalist and our aim is to use it to understand the design and construction of epidermal patterns, particularly planar cell polarity and cell affinity, properties that remain largely mysterious.

 I was a student of Sir V. B. Wigglesworth in the Zoology Department at the University of Cambridge from 1962-65.
 After a Harkness Fellowship held in 1966-67 in the USA, I returned to the Genetics Department.
 I was at the MRC Laboratory of Molecular Biology in Cambridge from 1969-2006.
 In 2006 I reached 65 which meant (in the UK) I was supposed to give up research.
-Instead, I returned to the Zoology Department at the University of Cambridge in the autumn of 2006 where I have been funded by the Wellcome Trust until the spring of 2022, and then until the end of 2022 by the Lewerhulme Trust.
+Instead, I returned to the Zoology Department at the University of Cambridge in the autumn of 2006 where José Casal and I were funded continuously by the Wellcome Trust until the spring of 2022, and then until the end of 2022 by the Lewerhulme Trust.

 Our laboratory has been closed now but we retain an office.
 The plan is to write two books, one with Jeremy Garwood of Strasbourg, is about current practices and politics in science.
 The other, with Michael Levine, the renowned sage from Princeton University, is to rewrite The Making of a Fly (Blackwell Scientific Publications, Oxford).
 Time, events and chutzpah will determine whether either or both of these get written.